apmoore1/tdsa_augmentation/README.md

 | Restaurant | 97.16%      | 96.5%          | 0.66%      |
 | Election   | 81.62%      | 72.86%         | 8.76%      |

-We can see the Glove vectors and DS are very similar in coverage for the review datasets but for the Twitter the DS have a much higher coverage.
-Having a high coverage is useful to know as this would suggest that the embedding will have other target words within it's vocabulary but having a high coverage does not mean that the embedding representation will be useful for finding other targets.
+We can see the Glove vectors and DS are very similar in TC for the review datasets but for the Twitter the DS has a much higher coverage.
+Having a high coverage will mean that more samples will be able to be augmented and more likely to be able to find more semantically equivalent targets to augment with.
+Unlike the DS embedding the Glove embeddings do not contain MW targets without averaging.

 ### Finding semantically similar targets through word embeddings.
-We thus want to use these embeddings to find targets that are semantically similar, therefore for each target find the top *N* most similar target words.
+We thus want to use these embeddings to find targets that are semantically similar, therefore for each target within the TC find the top *N* most similar target words within the TC.
 In our case we use *N=15* (15 is just an arbitrary number we have chosen and will be better tuned in the later process when using the language models):
 ``` bash
 ./tdsa_augmentation/data_augmentation/train_targets_embedding_expander.sh
 ```